Submissions are OPEN!

 12. If you haven’t heard back from us in two months, query us.
 We are all writers, students, and employees.
 We want to give your work the attention it deserves, so we appreciate your patience.

 13. There are three options for submitting your work to us: Free, Tip Jar, and Expedited.
 Tip Jar Submissions are $3.
-Expedited Submissions are $5 and guarantee a response in two weeks.
+Expedited Submissions are $5 and guarantee a response in three weeks.
 All options can be viewed and purchased on our shop page.
 If you make a purchase (thank you!), please put your order number in the body of your submission email.
 These submissions do not receive special attention and are not favored in any way.

 14. Editors are not required to give critiques or feedback on rejected submissions.